friflo/Friflo.Json.Fliox/README.md

 📄   [README.md](Json/Fliox.Hub/Protocol/README.md)

 The Protocol is the communication interface between a `FlioxClient` and a `FlioxHub`.
 Web clients can use this Protocol to access a Hub using the Batch API via HTTP & JSON.
+A language specific API - e.g. written in Typescript, Kotlin, ... - is not a requirement.

 The Protocol is not intended to be used by C# .NET clients directly.
 Instead they are using a `FlioxClient` that is optimized to transform API calls into the Protocol.